DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

-I am so excited about SS18 trends, but as it stands today I’m not so excited about how those trends have translated into plus.
-In the fashion world in general, the 90’s vibe is still going strong and I nearly keeled over when I saw that cycling shorts are having a moment in street style (but seriously those things are comfortable as hell and perfect to beat the summer chub rub).
+I’ve been surprisingly excited about SS18 trends, but so far I’m not particularly excited about how those trends have translated into plus.
+In the fashion world in general, the 90’s vibe is still going strong, I nearly keeled over when I saw that cycling shorts are having a moment in street style.
+Seriously, those things are comfortable as hell as well as perfect to beat the summer chub rub.

-Alongside the 90’s theme, which is moving away from grunge into r’n’b, there seems to be a bit of a slide back into the late 80’s too: things like huge wide belts, gaudy jewellery, sharp tailoring and Versace / D&G Miami scarf prints (that last one is my personal fave).
+Alongside the 90’s theme, moving away from 90’s grunge and into 90’s r’n’b, there appears to be a slide back into the late 80’s too: huge wide belts, gaudy jewellery, sharp tailoring, and Versace / D&G Miami scarf prints (that last one is my personal fave).
 As is customary every spring, there will be a smattering of floral midi dresses to choose from too, but this year be sure to team them with trainers.

-The colours of SS18 are incredibly varied (see below) but the standout hues to keep an eye out for include Pantone’s 2018 colour of the year: ultraviolet, good old yellow is still a sneaky little sleeper hit, and mark my words there is a huge wave of orange on it’s way.
+The colours of SS18 are incredibly varied but the standout hues include Pantone’s 2018 colour of the year ultraviolet, yellow is still a sneaky little sleeper hit, and mark my words there is a huge wave of orange on its way either this season or next.

 Colour is Key: Brights & Pastels

-So lets begin with the broadest trend of them all, when it comes to general inspiration for which colours to wear this season… well… you’re good for pretty much anything.
+Lets begin with the broadest trend of them all.
+When it comes to general inspiration for which colours to wear this season you’re good for pretty much anything.
 Big, bold, brights are big news and yet somehow so are pastels.
 Of course I’m much more interested in the brights, but I’ve seen some incredible all pastel street style looks doing the rounds comprising of one or two soft shades layered together.

-I’m genuinely pleased that the late 80’s and early 90’s stalwart – the bum bag – is knocking around this season (and for much of last season too) as I absolutely hate carrying a bag, especially if I’m trying to get out and about with my stick.
-Up until recently, I’ve been all about practical backpacks; but I can’t begin to describe how much more convenient a bum bag is!
+I’m genuinely pleased that the late 80’s and early 90’s stalwart – the bum bag – is knocking around this season as I absolutely hate carrying a bag, especially if I’m trying to get out and about with my stick.
+Up until recently, I’ve been all about practical backpacks, but I can’t begin to describe how much more convenient a bum bag is!

 Check 2: The Return of Check